 The SCAP project has yielded crucial knowledge in the area of cable ageing related to qualification procedure for harsh environments, as well as assessing cable degradation.
 This expertise could also be used to include other technical equipment like cable penetration, pressure/level transmitters, etc., that have common elements with many countries to the Data and Knowledge Base.

-Belgium, Canada, France, Japan, Slovak Republic, Spain, Switzerland, and the United States of America.
+Canada, Germany, Slovak Republic, Switzerland and the United States.